-Over the last twelve months, the average Local Authority Pension Fund returned 6.6%.
-Strategic asset allocation therefore had more impact on performance
+Over the last twelve months, the average Local Authority Pension Fund returned -4.8%.
+Equities fared the worst - funds with higher exposure to more defensive assets performed relatively well.

-PIRC and Bank of New York Mellon (BNY Mellon) are the independent performance measurement companies for the Fund.
+\Pensions & Investment Research Consultants LTD (PIRC) and Bank of New York Mellon (BNY Mellon) are the independent performance measurement companies for the Fund.

-Performance of Fund
+Performance of the Fund